After 36 Years In Prison For 'Georgetown Jacket' Murder, 3 Men Are Exonerated At Last

 Standing next to the three black men on Monday, Mosby apologized on behalf of the Office of the State's Attorney for Baltimore City for the miscarriage of justice.

 "Today isn't a victory.
 It's a tragedy that these three men had 36 years of their life stolen from them," Mosby said.
-"On behalf the State's Attorney Office, let me say to these three men, I am sorry.
+"On behalf of the State's Attorney Office, let me say to these three men, I am sorry.
 The system failed you.
 You should never have seen the inside of a jail cell."

 The 1983 murder was notorious.
 As the Sun notes, Duckett's death "became another cautionary tale in a wave of so-called 'clothing murders,' cases where city youth were gunned down over sneakers or sports apparel.
 Duckett's murder drew widespread attention and Baltimore Sun reporter David Simon mentioned the case in his book 'Homicide.' "

-The exonerations bring to nine the number of people freed since 2015 due to the efforts of the Conviction Integrity Unit, a division dedicated to uncovering wrongful convictions.
+The exonerations bring to nine the number of people freed since 2015 owing to the efforts of the Conviction Integrity Unit, a division dedicated to uncovering wrongful convictions.
 The unit is funded by a federal grant and works in partnership with the Mid-Atlantic Innocence Project and the University of Baltimore's Innocence Project Clinic.

 "These three men were convicted, as children, because of police and prosecutorial misconduct.
 What the state, my office, did to them is wrong.
 There is no way we can ever repair the damage done to them.
 We can't be scared of that and we must confront it," Mosby said.
 "I want to thank these men from the bottom of my heart for persevering for decades to prove their innocence.
 They deserve so much more than an apology."